On an indivisibility version of Iizuka's conjecture: Further questions and remarks

+Theorem~\ref{indizukaimaginary} is certainly valid for an indivisibility by $3^{k}$ with $k\geq 2$.
+A natural question would be the case $k=1$?

 In Lemma~\ref{Horie}, we have the average $3$-torsion over $S_+(X,m,N)$.
-When $3$ is replaced by any other prime $p$, if we get the average $p$-torsion part over $S_+(X,m,N)$ to be $1+\frac{1}{p}$, then arguing similarly as in the proof of Theorem~\ref{indizuka}, we get $n+1$ consecutive real quadratic fields whose class numbers are not divisible by $p^k$ for $n=p^{k+1}-p-2$.
-This approach will give a positive answer to \cite[Question~1]{CS22} for primes $p>3$ and suitable integers $t$.
+When $3$ is replaced by any other prime $p$ and Conjecture~\ref{cohen} holds, then a result analogous to Theorem~\ref{indizuka} holds with $p^k$.
+It would then give a positive answer to \cite[Question~1]{CS22}, for primes $p>3$ and many suitable $t$.